ILANZ, In-House Lawyers Association of New Zealand

 What are the duties of the President, Treasurer and Secretary?

-Executive duties (taken from Clause 7 of ILANZ Rules)
+Executive duties (taken from Clause 7 of ILANZ Rules - currently under review)

 7.2 President’s duties